openenclave/openenclave/docs/GettingStartedDocs/VTune.md

 - You are on a linux system with SGX enabled and without using a VM.
 - You have `OE_SGX` instead of `OE_TRUSTZONE` set in cmake.
 The optee environment is currently not supported.
-- The enclave is built or signed to allow debugging, and the host app creates the enclave at runtime with the `OE_ENCLAVE_FLAG_DEBUG`.
+- The enclave is built or signed to allow debugging, and the host app creates the enclave with the `OE_ENCLAVE_FLAG_DEBUG`.
 This is detailed in [Debugging enclave memory](Debugging.md).

 ## Install and configure VTune Amplifier on your system

-Refer to the [official document](https://software.intel.com/en-us/vtune-amplifier-help) for how to install VTune on your system.
-You should also refer to the Sampling Drivers section to install drivers for enabling [hardware event-based sampling](https://software.intel.com/en-us/vtune-amplifier-help-hardware-event-based-sampling-collection).
+1. Refer to the [official document](https://software.intel.com/en-us/vtune-amplifier-help) __Installing with the Intel® VTune™ Amplifier Installer Graphical User Interface__ section for how to install both the GUI and CLI version of VTune on your system, or __Installing Intel® VTune™ Amplifier with the Command Line Installer__ for installing the CLI version only.
+You should also refer to the __Sampling Drivers__ section to install drivers for enabling [hardware event-based sampling](https://software.intel.com/en-us/vtune-amplifier-help-hardware-event-based-sampling-collection).

-After VTune is installed, run `source <install-dir>/amplxe-vars.sh` to set up the environment.
+2. After VTune is installed, run `source <install-dir>/amplxe-vars.sh` to set up the environment.

-Set the environment variables `INTEL_LIBITTNOTIFY32=<VTune Installation Dir>/lib32/runtime/ittnotify_collector.so` and `INTEL_LIBITTNOTIFY64=<VTune Installation Dir>/lib64/runtime/ittnotify_collector.so` to set up the global ITT environment.
+3. Set the environment variables `INTEL_LIBITTNOTIFY32=<VTune Installation Dir>/lib32/runtime/ittnotify_collector.so` and `INTEL_LIBITTNOTIFY64=<VTune Installation Dir>/lib64/runtime/ittnotify_collector.so` to set up the global ITT environment.

 **Caution:**